 Morning Rituals and Cultural Fusion

-The next morning after a peaceful night’s sleep, Deepesh took me to the Hindu Jalpadevi Temple ten minutes walk away.
-Here in the early morning there were worshippers adorning the statues with flower petals and flowers.
+The next morning, after a peaceful night’s sleep, Deepesh took me to the Hindu Jalpadevi Temple, a ten-minute walk away.
+In the early morning, worshippers were adorning the statues with flower petals and flowers.
 The temple had recently been renovated.
-The statue of the guru in the pool faces the three-headed Brahma Vishnu Maheshwor or Trimūrti (“three forms”) of trinity of supreme divinity in Hinduism (Brahma the creator, Vishnu the preserver, and Shiva the destroyer incarnated as Dattatreya).
+The statue of the guru in the pool faces the three-headed Brahma Vishnu Maheshwor or Trimūrti (“three forms”) of the trinity of supreme divinity in Hinduism (Brahma the creator, Vishnu the preserver, and Shiva the destroyer incarnated as Dattatreya).
 The statue of the guru has a teacher’s head on the body of Lord Buddha, displaying again the interconnectedness of Hinduism and Buddhism.

 Departure and Reflection

-Sorry to leave the warm hospitality and calm of the village, it took no time at all to be back to the noise and the completely different world that is in Kathmandu.
+I'm sorry to leave the warm hospitality and calm of the village.
+It took no time at all to be back to the noise and the completely different world that is Kathmandu.

 How to get there: Bastola Gaun is just short of the top of Nagarkot and can be easily reached by bus or taxi.
-From Kathmandu, there are frequent buses to Bhaktapur where you change for the bus to Nagarkot.
-By bus, it takes about two hours and by taxi, it probably takes about an hour.
+From Kathmandu, there are frequent buses to Bhaktapur, where you can change for the bus to Nagarkot.
+By bus, it takes about two hours, and by taxi, it probably takes about an hour.

-Accommodation: Though several of the houses are still being reconstructed, as at February 2018 there are eight rooms, soon to increase to 12 or more as two more houses will be finished very soon.
+Accommodation: Though several of the houses are still being reconstructed, as of February 2018, there are eight rooms, which will soon increase to 12 or more as two more houses will be finished very soon.
 To book, visit www.communityhomestay.com.

 Fancy visiting Nagarkot?
 Have a look at what Royal Mountain Travel can offer: